augcos/IotaERC-721/README.md

 ```
 npm run dev
 ```
 You will need to have metamask connected to the network that you last deployed your smart contract to.
 You can now interact with the smart contract.
-If you just cloned the repository to your local system, the code has been configured to connect to a deployed version of the contract on the IOTA testnet.
-You  see that deploying and using the IOTA testnet is complete free!
-Enjoy your feeless experience. can
+You will see that deploying and using the IOTA testnet is complete free!
+Enjoy your feeless experience.

 ## Next steps
 Deployment to a local Wasp node has been already implemented in the code (waspLocal in the hardhat.config.json), but testing has yet to be perfomed.
 You can install a Wasp node using the guide from the [IOTA wiki](https://wiki.iota.org/smart-contracts/guide/chains_and_nodes/running-a-node), or install a GoShimmer + Wasp node combination from [this repository](https://github.com/iotaledger/wasp/tree/add_docker_test_net).